calchris421/CAMPAIGN/Locations/Utheakar Empire/NPCs/Seven Circles/Dirinor Aldarina.md

 ## Overview
-Dirinor Aldarina is a genderfuid wood elf.
+[[Dirinor Aldarina]] is a genderfluid wood elf.
 They act as the middle ground for things within the [[Seven Circles]].
 They are the person who is most likely to take things at face value, and not overcomplicate things.
 They know many secrets held within the council.

 ---
 ### Appearance: